Chirp (TV series)

-Chirp is a Canadian animated children's television series created by J.J.
-Johnson.
+Chirp is a Canadian animated children's television series created by J. J. Johnson.
 The series is based on the Canadian children's magazine Chirp.
 It was previewed on Kids' CBC on March 6, 2015, and premiered on April 20.
-A Spanish dubbed version start airing on V-me in the United States in 2019.

 Premise

-Chirp is about Chirp, Squawk, and Tweet, three birds who use their imaginations to go on adventures together.
+Chirp is about Chirp, Squawk, and Tweet, three anthropomorphic birds who use their imaginations to go on adventures together.